ikhemissi/azure-ipaas-workshop/docs/workshop.md

 </div>

-Next step is to actually trigger the Logic App `loa-proc-lab-no-ipa-[randomId]` based on the event raised by your Event Grid System Topic when a file is uploaded to the `inputfiles` container.
+Next step is to actually trigger the Logic App `loa-proc-lab-no-ipa-[randomid]` based on the event raised by your Event Grid System Topic when a file is uploaded to the `inputfiles` container.

 Since we want the Logic App to be triggered when an event is published in the Event Grid System Topic, we will be using the Event Grid Built-In connector available in Logic App.
 It comes with the `When a resource event occurs` action, that is triggered when an Azure Event Grid subscription receives the subscribed event.